msfjarvis/compose-lobsters/README.md

 # Claw for [lobste.rs](https://lobste.rs)

-Unofficial Android app for read-only access to [lobste.rs](https://lobste.rs) community, built with [Jetpack Compose](https://developer.android.com/jetpack/compose).
+Unofficial Android and Desktop app for read-only access to [lobste.rs](https://lobste.rs) community, built with [Jetpack Compose](https://developer.android.com/jetpack/compose).

-Requires Android Studio 2020.3.1 Arctic Fox to work.
+Requires at least Android Studio 2021.1.1 Bumblebee for development.

 ## Distribution

-The app will be published to Google Play soon, in the mean time snapshots from the development branch are available [here](https://dl.msfjarvis.dev/Claw)
+The app will eventually be published to Google Play, in the mean time snapshots for the Android app from the development branch are available [here](https://dl.msfjarvis.dev/Claw).

 ## Licence